 No matter your age, you’ll love your visit to Sweet Memories Candy Shoppe in Lakewood WI.
 With room after room of fudge, fine chocolates, ice cream, toys, and of course – candy, Sweet Memories Candy Shoppe makes everyone feel like a kid again.
 A visit to Northern Oconto County isn’t complete without a stop at the candy store.
 Whether it’s your first visit or 50th, you’re in for a treat!

-It’s difficult to predict the exact dates of the leaves turning because there are a number of factors involved.
-But a good gauge is to assume that the best fall foliage viewing season begins in mid-September and wraps in early-October in most places.
-Let us take you there — read on to find the best places for viewing fall foliage, and what else to do along the way.
+It’s difficult to predict the exact dates of the leaves turning because there are several factors involved.
+But a good gauge is to assume that the best fall foliage viewing season begins in mid-September and wraps in early October in most places.
+Let us take you there — read on to find the best places for viewing fall foliage and what else to do along the way.

 Among the many holiday traditions this time of year, cutting down the Christmas Tree, visiting Santa Claus and baking cookies; visiting Christmas light displays is often at the top of the list.
 If you need a break from the hectic holiday season, be sure to visit these great holiday light displays in Oconto County and create a new family tradition.